nordstrand/433spark/README.md

 # SparkCore 433Mhz RF Remote Control

-This is a port of the Arduino library nexa_node to SparkCore.
+This is a port of the Arduino library [nexa_node](http://github.com/jherland/nexa_node) to SparkCore.
 Makes it possible to send and receive commands to/from Nexa brand power plugs, motion sensors, remote controls, etc.
-In combination with the SparkCore's built-in cloud features one essentially out-of-the-box get features similar to Tellstick and Nexa Gateway - at a fraction of the price.
+In combination with the SparkCore's built-in cloud features one essentially out-of-the-box get features similar to Tellstick and Nexa Gateway - at a fraction of the cost.

 Nexa brand devices are widely available, sold at E.G. Clas Ohlson stores throughout Scandinavia.